LucasAschenbach/prompster/README.md

 - you.com

 ## How it works
-1. Type the trigger character `/` in an input field on the site.
+1. Type your configured trigger character in an input field on the site.
 2. An autocomplete window with a textfield will appear above the input field.
 3. As you type your prompt keyword, the window will display up to 5 suggestions that match the starting characters.
 4. The first suggestion is selected by default, but you can navigate the options using arrow keys.